vetsuisse-unibe/ngs_course_2025/day4_rnaseq.md

 - -g Specify the attribute type used to group features (eg. exons) into meta-features (eg. genes)

 Check the output of featureCounts to address the following questions:
-- What proportion of reads overlaps with annotated genes in each sample?
+- How many reads overlaps with annotated genes in each sample?
 - How many reads, on average, are unassigned due to ambiguity?
-Can you think of situation when it may not be possible to assign a read unambiguously to a particular gene?
 - How many reads, on average, are unassigned due to multimapping?
-What does this mean?

 ### 4️⃣ Differential expression.